(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "A Scene at Hanlans Point.
 Toronto, Canada" including a steamer near the beach, a ball range, fine cigar concession & a large water slide at the right; private post card mailed there AUG 6 1908, a little cancel ink shows in the sky, trivial corner wear.
 The amusement park shown, usually written Hanlan's Point, gave way to today's airport.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 ao(t)

-"Atwood Landing at Euclid Beach on / His Great Record Long Distance Flight, From St. Louis to New York. / Cleveland" post card mailed at Akron Ohio NOV 3 1913 to Mrs John Bailey in Elyria Ohio, good edges, a little reddish toning on back is hard to understand but obscures nothing. $12.00 a(p)o(c)a NEW / NOUVEAU / NEU
+"Atwood Landing at Euclid Beach on / His Great Record Long Distance Flight, From St. Louis to New York. / Cleveland" post card mailed at Akron Ohio NOV 3 1913, good edges.
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. a(p)o(c)a

 "At York Beach Me. a new modern amusement park at / Maine's most beautiful beach resort...." unused Dextone chrome multiview postcard with 3 scenes--the entrance to Funland, an area with park benches & the carrousel near the kiddie boat ride; from the Maine Publicity Bureau, trivial edge wear.
 Nice, as shown: $5.00 ma.
 Same, but a hint of wear at 3 corners. $4.75 ma